-The Enterprise Project Management Office (EPMO) supports the project management community within the Commonwealth of Kentucky by providing training, mentoring, and other services for project managers and government agencies to ensure the greatest possibility for program and/or project success.
+Mission: The Enterprise Project Management Office (EPMO) supports the IT project management community within the Commonwealth of Kentucky by providing training, mentoring, and other services for project managers and government agencies to ensure the greatest possibility for program and/or project success.

 Portfolio Management is the process of selecting projects that have the highest return on investment for the Commonwealth and will help the Commonwealth meet its strategic goals.
-The EPMO provides the following Portfolio Management services for Capital IT projects and IT projects that are applicable to multiple cabinets.
+The EPMO can provide the following Portfolio Management services:

-- Project Portfolio Assessment – Provide a high-level assessment of all projects within a Cabinet, Office, or Department.
-Then determine if specific projects should be assessed.
+Project Portfolio Assessment – Provide a high-level assessment of all projects within a Cabinet, Office, or Department and recommend if specific project(s) should be assessed further.

-- Application Portfolio Assessment – Provide a high-level assessment of all applications within a Cabinet, Office, or Department.
-Then determine if specific applications should be assessed.
+Application Portfolio Assessment – Provide a high-level assessment of all applications within a Cabinet, Office, or Department and recommend if specific applications should be assessed further.

-The EPMO provides the following Project Management Services:
+The EPMO can provide the following Program/Project Management Services:

-- Project Start-Up – Assign temporary project managers during project initiation when internal project managers are unavailable.
-When an agency project manager becomes available, the project will be handed off to the agency.
+Program / Project Start-Up – Assign project managers during project initiation when internal project managers may be unavailable.
+When an agency project manager becomes available, the project will be handed off to the agency staff.

-- Program / Project Assistance – Provide project management services to projects that are near deadline and need assistance to meet that deadline.
+Program / Project Recovery – Provide project management services to projects that are struggling and need assistance to get back on schedule/budget/scope.

-- Program / Project Assessment – Review a project or program (and the program’s projects) by interviewing key project staff and gathering and analyzing information about the project.
-The information gathered is used to determine the project’s status, including whether the project is meeting its objectives, whether the project is on schedule, and whether the project is over budget.
-Information gathered is used to determine what corrective actions should be taken, if any.
+Program / Project Assessment – Review a program or project by interviewing key project staff and gathering and analyzing information about the project.
+The information gathered is used to determine the project’s status, including whether the project is meeting its objectives, whether the project is on schedule, whether the project is over budget, etc. Information gathered is used to determine what corrective actions should be taken, if any.

-The EPMO provides support and guidance to project managers and assistant project managers who are new, need to improve their job performance, or would want to improve their skills.
+The EPMO provides free support and guidance to the government IT project manager community for those who are new to the field or wish to improve their skills.

 Project Manager Network

-The EPMO is establishing events that will allow project managers from different Cabinets to meet and network.
+The EPMO supports events that allow project managers from different Cabinets/Agencies to meet and network.
 These events include:

-The Commonwealth’s Project Management Framework , was developed in large part upon the Project Management Institute's Project Management Body of Knowledge to serve as a guide for use on Commonwealth information technology (IT) projects of all types, sizes and complexities.
-However, prior to understanding the KPMF, it is important to define what a project is, what project management is, what a project manager is, and what skills a project manager needs to be successful.
+Kentucky’s Project Management Framework , was developed in large part upon the Project Management Institute's Project Management Body of Knowledge to serve as a guide for use on Commonwealth information technology (IT) projects of all types, sizes and complexities.
+However, prior to understanding the KPMF, it is important to define what a project is, what project management is, what a project manager is, and what skills and resources a project manager needs to be successful.

 What is a Project?